102.2. Catalog queries with TAP#

 3.3.
 Use WHERE ...
 BETWEEN ...
 AND¶

-A constraint that one column's value is between two other columns' values can be applied with a statement like WHERE a BETWEEN b AND c
+A constraint that one column's value is between two other columns' values can be applied with a statement like WHERE a BETWEEN b AND c.

 Order matters!

-will return all rows for which $b < a < c$.WHERE a BETWEEN c AND b
+WHERE a BETWEEN b AND cwill return all rows for which $b < a < c$.WHERE a BETWEEN c AND bwill return all rows for which $c < a < b$.

 For example, return all objects within the cone search region for which the PSF magnitudes are $g < r < i$.
 In other words, objects that are brighter in g-band than r-band, and brighter in r-band than i-band (i.e., blue objects).